Astor-Bizard/Joystick_a4h/README.md

 Please take care to wait roscore is completely initialized before running the teleop, unless you may experience crash issues.

 To drive Amibot :
 * launch_rviz_amibot: It will open a new terminal and a window, where you will see the scanning of the robot.
-Until ROSBridge isn't used in this module, you will need to be connected at the same network than the robot (A4H_smart_home).
+Until ROSbridge isn't used in this module, you will need to be connected at the same network than the robot (A4H_smart_home).
-* init_teleop_turtle: It will open several new terminals.
+* init_teleop_amibot: It will open several new terminals.
 You can then move the robot with the joystick.

 > Run these two commands in the same terminal
 > $ ./launch_rviz_amibot.sh